-During fiscal years 2019 and 2018, the Company had multiple U.S. dollar denominated loans borrowed by a non-U.S. Euro functional currency entity under the Company's Credit Facility, which ranged from \$300 million to \$400 million each.
-This resulted in foreign currency losses recognized in Other income, net of \$9.6 million and less than \$0.1 million during fiscal years 2019 and 2018, respectively, related to the remeasurement of the underlying debt.
-The Company entered into foreign exchange forward contracts to limit its foreign currency exposures related to these borrowings and recognized gains of \$18.7 million and \$1.5 million during fiscal years 2019 and 2018, respectively, within Interest expense.
-As of December 28, 2019, the Company did not have any outstanding borrowings in a currency different than its respective functional currency.
+During fiscal years 2020 and 2019, the Company had multiple U.S. dollar denominated loans borrowed by a non-U.S. Euro functional currency entity under the Company's Credit Facility, which ranged from \$300 million to \$400 million each.
+This resulted in foreign currency gains of \$11.9 million during fiscal 2020 and foreign currency losses of \$9.6 million during fiscal year 2019 related to the remeasurement of the underlying debt, which were recognized in Other income, net.
+The Company entered into foreign exchange forward contracts to limit its foreign currency exposures related to these borrowings and recognized losses of \$9.3 million and gains of \$18.7 million during fiscal years 2020 and 2019, respectively, within Interest expense.
+As of December 26, 2020, the Company did not have any outstanding borrowings in a currency different than its respective functional currency.
 See Note 14, "Foreign Currency Contracts", for further discussion.